tungsten-ai/docs/docs/tungsten_model/the_tungsten_model_class.md

         visualizations = [Visualization(result=image) for image in images] return outputs, visualizations
 ```
-Then, the ``predict`` method is executed when a prediction is requested through the API, and the ``predict_demo`` method is called for a demo request.
+Then, the ``predict`` method is executed when a prediction is requested through the API, but the ``predict_demo`` method is called for a demo request.